Cloudneeti/Cloudneeti_SaaS_Docs/docs/onboardingGuide/azureAdvanceSecurityConfiguration.md

 ## 5.3 Apply delete lock

-Apply delete lock to prevent accidental deletion of the data collection resource group in your Azure Subscription.
+Apply a delete lock to prevent accidental deletion of the data collection resource group in your Azure Subscription.

 1. Navigate to Azure IAM data collector resource group